dfinity/portal/how-it-works/1_protocol/00_protocol_overview.card.md

 # Overview

-The Internet Computer is powered by the Internet Computer Protocol (ICP, IC Protocol), from which its utility token, the ICP token, derives its name.
+The Internet Computer is powered by the Internet Computer Protocol (ICP), from which its utility token, the ICP token, derives its name.
 The core part of the IC protocol, the *core IC protocol*, is a 4-layer protocol that is running on the nodes of each subnet.
 By running the core IC protocol, the nodes of a subnet realize a blockchain-based replicated state machine that makes progress independently of the other subnets, each subnet's nodes running an instance of the same IC core protocol.
 This architecture of many concurrently-operating subnets enables the IC to scale practically without limits.